Skip to main content

 • For more information consult with Records Management regarding selecting an appropriate file format

-Documenting Imaging Processes
+Documenting Digitizing Processes

-Retaining Imaged Records
+Retaining Digitized Records

 Metadata Requirements